tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Cookies provides access to groups of objects
 - Use for groups of files / all files of a type - e.g. all cat gifs
 - Or if maintaining application URL's is important

+## CloudFront - Geo Restriction

+There are two common architectures for restricting access to content via CloudFront.

+The built in feature set - CloudFront Geo Restriction allows for White or Black list restrictions based on ONLY Country Code

+3rd Party Geolocation requires a compute instance, a private distribution and the generation of signed URLs or Cookies - but can restrict based on almost anything (licensing, user login status, user profile fields and much more)

+### CloudFront - Geo Restriction - White List / Black List

+- White List - Allow only these countries
+- Black List - Deny only these countries
+- Countries only - No IP ranges
+- GeoIP Database 99.8%+ Accurate
+- Applies to the entire distribution

+### CloudFront - 3rd Party Geolocation

+- Completely customisable